 Interstim or Sacral Neuromodulation (SNM)

 One successful treatment is to target the nerves that control the bowel and bladder.
-A wire is placed next to the nerves and a signal is directly transmitted though this wire.
+A wire is placed next to the nerves and a signal is directly transmitted through this wire.
 This new signal can help coordinate bladder function and help avoid unnecessary trips to the bathroom.

 The name of the device is the “Interstim” but many refer to it as a pacemaker for the bladder.
 Before committing to surgery, you can test this device for one week.
-Your doctor can insert wires through the skin that connect to a small controller that attach to your waistband.
+Your doctor can insert wires through the skin that connect to a small controller that attaches to your waistband.
 If it works well, then the actual device can be implanted.
 If it does not work, the wires can be removed in the office.
 You cannot have an MRI of the back with this device in place.

 Urgent ® PC Neuromodulation System

-For patients struggling with an overactive bladder and associated symptoms of urinary urgency, urinary frequency and urge incontinence there is Urgent PC.
-The Urgent PC Neuromodulation System is an in office treatment designed to stimulate confidence and control of an overactive bladder.
+For patients struggling with an overactive bladder and associated symptoms of urinary urgency, urinary frequency, and urge incontinence there is Urgent PC.
+The Urgent PC Neuromodulation System is an in-office treatment designed to stimulate confidence and control of an overactive bladder.
 The Urgent PC system is a non-drug, non-surgical treatment option that is very effective.
 Urgent PC improves bladder function by providing percutaneous tibial nerve stimulation via a slim needle electrode, inserted near the tibial nerve that then carries electric impulses from a hand-held stimulator to the sacral plexus.
-Patients will come to the office for a 30 minute treatment session for 12 weeks.
+Patients will come to the office for a 30-minute treatment session for 12 weeks.
 After the 12 initial treatments, some patients may need occasional sessions to sustain symptom relief.
-The most common side-effects are temporary and include mild pain or skin inflammation at or near the stimulation site.
+The most common side effects are temporary and include mild pain or skin inflammation at or near the stimulation site.
 This is a good option for anyone who does not want surgery.
 This procedure is performed in our Hanover location.